-Enviva uses its proprietary Track & Trace for all primary wood purchases.
+Enviva uses its proprietary Tract Set up process for all primary wood purchases.
 Specifically, Enviva maintains a robust tracking and monitoring program to ensure that all our suppliers deliver wood that is sourced according to our expectations.
 The information Enviva collects for every tract its suppliers harvest includes; data on the forest type, age, GPS coordinates, acreage, and the percent of volume from that tract being sold to Enviva.
 Before agreeing to accept material from a certain tract, Enviva's Procurement Foresters must obtain this tract-level data and enter it into our database, which generates a unique tract ID.
 Then, upon delivery to the mill, each load is linked to that tract's ID number.
 As a result, Enviva knows the tract-level attributes for all the primary wood entering the mill.
-And Enviva's HCV Tract Approval Process ensures forest management activities do not harm sensitive eco-systems, habitats or threaten biodiversity in its sourcing practices.
-Enviva randomly conducts field audits and verifies feedstocks are not sourced from areas of high conservation value.
+And Enviva's Tract Set up process ensures forest management activities do not harm sensitive eco-systems, habitats or threaten biodiversity in its sourcing practices.
+Enviva conducts risk based field sampling audits and verifies feedstocks are not sourced from areas of high conservation value.
 During annual certification audits an independent certifying body confirms Enviva's internal findings as part of its third-party audit assessment.
-Each tract is assessed using a set of criteria that include the tract location within known bottomland forest settings.
-Every tract is evaluated for forest health concerns, wildlife considerations, location within the landscape, conservation value and other criteria.
-Enviva will only purchase wood from a tract if the assessment determines harvesting is the best outcome for the forest.